-While most apps are fun, few are just a game for their founders.
+While most apps are fun, few are just a game to their founders.

-It takes far too much time, money and effort to build an app, for there to be any vagueness about how it will generate future income.
+It takes far too much time, money and effort to build an app, for there to be any vagueness surrounding how it will generate income.
 Building an app is a business, and as such, it needs to generate a strong return for it’s investors.

 Here are a few suggestions, on the most popular monetization models used today.
 Which one would be best for your app and your business goals?